 The Airmen's Stories - F/Lt.
 R C V Ash

 On the morning of 28th August 1940 Ash was airborne in Defiant L7021 with his pilot, S/Ldr.
 GD Garvin.
-They got into combat with Me109's and both baled out when the aircraft was shot down, afterwards crashing in flames at Luddenham Marsh, Faversham.
+They were in combat with Me109s and both baled out after the aircraft was shot down, afterwards crashing in flames at Luddenham Marsh, Faversham.

 Garvin landed with minor injuries but Ash was dead on landing.
 His body was taken to Detling before being moved to Chatham Hospital.
 Their report mentioned 'gunshot wounds' leading to the supposition that he had been machine-gunned on his descent.

 He was 31 years old and is buried in the Western Cemetery, St Andrews, Fife.

 Ash is also commemorated on the war memorial of the Royal and Ancient Golf Club (below).

 Above images by kind permission of The Royal and Ancient Golf Club of St Andrews.